 Instructions

-• DRY INGREDIENTS: Without stirring in between these additions, add in the cinnamon, pumpkin pie spice, baking powder, baking soda, salt, flour, ยพ cup miniature chocolate chips, and regular chocolate chips.
-Mix by hand or with an electric hand mixer until just combined.
+• Without stirring between these additions, add in cinnamon, pumpkin pie spice, baking powder, baking soda, salt, flour, 3/4 cup mini chocolate chips, and regular chocolate chips.
+Mix by hand or with an hand mixer until just combined.
 Do not overmix.
 The dough is wet, thick, and sticky!

 Video